SymfonyCasts/solid/sfcasts/build-scenarios.md

 Even *better*, we have a lot more control *now* over the assertions - or "tests"...
 Blackfire uses both words - that make a build pass or fail.

-For example, the "HTTP requests should be limited to one per page" test will be run against *all* pages in the scenarios - that's 2 pages right now.
+For example, the "HTTP requests should be limited to one per page" will be run against *all* pages in the scenarios - that's 2 pages right now.
 But the homepage *also* has its *own* `assert`: that the SQL queries on this page should be less than 30.
 If you look back at the build... we can see that assertion!